i am ski

 But before I get too far off topic, back to Statamic.
 As I’ve noted, I tend to jump around with various CMSs, always wanting to try the latest and greatest.
 But I’ve also been wanting to stick with the flat-file CMS approach.
 I like the simplicity of not needing a database, and it’s one less avenue for script kiddies to attack the blog.
 I’m also not super well-versed on databases in general, and though systems like Wordpress handle the heavy lifting, using Markdown files for the blog makes more sense.
 I do plan on utilizing a database when building the website I want to use Laravel for, so that’ll be a learning experience.

 I also prefer the control panel Statamic uses.
 It’s cleaner, and allows for greater customization than was apparent with Grav CMS.
 And, to be frank, maybe I was a bit bored.
-And, if I’m completely honest, I really enjoy the way Jack McDade, one of Statamic’s founds, presents his tutorials on the Laracasts website.
+Plus, I really enjoy the way Jack McDade - the creator of Statamic - presents his tutorials on the Laracasts website.
 There’s something that I find very down to earth about them.
 It’s always a plus to be entertained while learning!

 2025 Goals